Transgender Archives at the University of Victoria: Moving Trans History Forward conferences

 The fourth iteration of the Moving Trans History Forward conference was held online, from March 11 to 14, 2021.
 Originally, the conference was scheduled to take place in Victoria, BC, from April 2 to 5, 2020, at the Victoria Conference Centre but was moved online due to the COVID-19 pandemic.
 379 people from 23 countries were registered for the conference.
-Miss Major, a long-time activist and trans women of colour, was the first keynote speaker.
-She was followed by Blas Radi, the cofounder of the world's second Chair in Transgender Studies.
-There were both youth and elder panels where speakers discussed issues faced by their respective age groups.
+Blas Radi, the cofounder of the world's second Chair in Transgender Studies, was the first keynote speaker.
+Miss Major, a long-time activist and trans woman of colour, was the second keynote speaker.
+There were both youth and elder panels, where speakers discussed issues faced by their respective age groups.